 Second-generation (2G) ethanol uses lignocellulosic biomass (rice straw, wheat straw, bagasse) rather than food crops.
 This addresses the food vs fuel conflict and also helps solve the stubble-burning problem.

-• IOCL 2G Ethanol Plant, Panipat (Haryana): Commissioned in August 2022; capacity ~30 crore litres/year from paddy straw; first commercial-scale 2G ethanol plant in India
+• IOCL 2G Ethanol Plant, Panipat (Haryana): Commenced commercial production 11 November 2023 (after commissioning in August 2022); designed capacity 100 KLPD (kilolitres/day) from paddy straw; project cost ₹984 crore; currently operating at ~30% utilisation due to paddy straw collection and storage logistics constraints; first commercial-scale 2G ethanol plant in India

 • This plant uses paddy straw from the Punjab/Haryana region — directly addressing the stubble-burning crisis that causes Delhi's winter air pollution